Usernamejwle/governor/README.md

     FMX{Gov}Cmd:Abort-Cmd
     FMX{Gov}Cmd:Kill-Cmd

-    FMX{Gov}Sts:AllStates-I             # a list of all state names FMX{Gov}Sts:State-I                 # the name of the current state FMX{Gov}Sts:Reach-I                 # a list of all currently reachable states
+    FMX{Gov}Sts:States-I                # a list of all state names FMX{Gov}Sts:Devs-I                  # a list of all device names FMX{Gov}Sts:State-I                 # the name of the current state FMX{Gov}Sts:Reach-I                 # a list of all currently reachable states FMX{Gov}Sts:Busy-Sts                # 1 if performing a transition, 0 otherwise

     FMX{Gov-Human}Sts:Status-Sts
     FMX{Gov-Human}Sts:Msg-Sts